Roger Keating: Early life

 Keating was born in New Zealand.
 He moved to Australia in 1978 and worked as a mathematics and physics teacher.

 Career in game design

 Keating created his first game, Conflict, in 1979.
 It was published by American software house Strategic Simulations.
 Keating left his teaching job to program full-time, and published seven games while working with SSI during 1981 and 1982.
 Keating later worked as a school teacher in New Zealand.

-In 1983 Keating, along with Ian Trout formed Strategic Studies Group.
+In 1983, Keating, along with Ian Trout, formed Strategic Studies Group.
 Gregor Whiley joined the company in 1986 for the development of BattleFront.
 The company created many strategy games over the following 25 years.

-After his business partner Ian Trout's death, both Keating and Whiley worked part-time at The Northern Sydney Institute for four years between 2011 and 2014 while developing their games part-time.
+After Trout's death, both Keating and Whiley worked part-time at the Northern Sydney Institute for four years between 2011 and 2014 while developing their games part-time.
 They both moved to work for the Academy of Interactive Entertainment in 2015, where Keating taught programming.